Arnav-Ajay/ffmpeg/README.md

 To Run:

-Create 3 empty folders inside the project directory, 'files', output, temp.
+Create 3 empty folders inside the project directory, 'files', 'output', 'temp'.

 Place all input files in ffmpeg/files/ directory.